 The Emergency Trauma Center at Jefferson Abington Hospital is one of the busiest in the Delaware Valley, helping more than 106,000 patients each year.
 Our staff of specialists includes physicians who are board certified in Emergency Medicine, trauma surgeons, experienced physician assistants, nurse practitioners and registered nurses.
 Our Center is complemented by the full diagnostic, medical and surgical specialties of our tertiary-care hospital.

 The breadth of our services is matched by the high quality of our care.
 For the last decade, our patients have consistently rated us above the 90th percentile for excellence in care.
-Our expertise in treating major, life-threatening emergencies has been recognized by the Commonwealth of Pennsylvania in designating Abington Memorial Hospital as the only regional trauma center in Montgomery County.
+Our expertise in treating major, life-threatening emergencies has been recognized by the Commonwealth of Pennsylvania in designating Jefferson Abington Hospital as a regional trauma center.

-The Emergency Trauma Center is supported by and is specially staffed and equipped for a wide range of emergencies, including orthopaedic, infant and pediatric emergencies.
-Our expertise includes specialists from the Children's Hospital of Philadelphia.
+The Emergency Trauma Center is supported by and is specially staffed and equipped for a wide range of emergencies, including orthopedic, infant and pediatric emergencies.
+Our expertise includes Nemours Children's Health Physicians.
 A special pediatric waiting area is equipped with child-sized furniture.

 Patients are sent directly to examination rooms/areas for evaluation, so there is no long wait in the waiting areas.
 Located in the Toll and the Lenfest Pavilions, the Emergency Trauma Center has dedicated elevators to the operating suite, critical care units and the rooftop helipad.
-The Center is accessed directly from Old York Road and valet parking is available 24/7.
+The Center is accessed directly from Old York Road and valet parking is available 24 hours, 7 days a week.

 We partner with local Emergency Medical Services teams in providing education and technology support.
 In some cases, diagnosis and important information about patients is transmitted to the center before they actually arrive here.